sanyamjain8/Streamify/README.md

 Actionable insights to enhance user engagement

 **Our Vision**
-To become the go-to decentralized platform for video streaming and community-driven projects on Ethereum.
+To become the go-to decentralized platform for video streaming and community-driven projects on Linea.
 Streamify is not just about watching videos—it's about creating a sustainable, community-powered ecosystem for:
 Content sharing
 Revenue generation
 Asset management